 The Institute sponsors an annual Ethics and Aging Conference in the Tulsa area for professionals and students in the field of aging.
-Many other programs are conducted with groups and agencies.
+The Institute focuses on bringing an awareness of current research and aging issues to policy makers and advocates.